 A university may suspend admissions into a graduate degree program if the institution plans to reactivate admissions into the program at some future date.
-When a university has decided to suspend admissions into a graduate degree program, the university will inform the Chancellor's staff and members of CCGS.
-A "Suspension of Admissions into Graduate Program Form" must be completed and sent to the Chancellor's staff.
+When a university has decided to suspend admissions into a graduate degree program, the university will inform the Chancellor's staff and members of CCGS by submission of a "Suspension of Admissions into a Graduate Program" form.

-At any time within five years of the initial suspension, the university may request to reactivate admissions by submitting a "Reactivation of Admissions into Graduate Program Form" to for CCGS' review and approval.
+At any time within five years of the initial suspension, the university may request to reactivate admissions by submitting a "Reactivation of Admissions into a Graduate Program" form to CCGS and ODHE for review and approval.
+It is the responsibility of the university's Graduate Dean to determine whether or not changes in program, since admissions were suspended, warrant concurrent submission of a "Curriculum Modification" form to ODHE and CCGS.